 Introduction

 Data sorting in Excel is a common task for many users.
 However, when you need to sort large sets of data repeatedly, doing it manually can be both time-consuming and prone to errors.
 What if you could automate this process with just a few clicks?
 Welcome to the world of Excel VBA Automation!
-In this guide, we will provide practical examples of Excel automation using VBA (Visual Basic for Applications), a built-in programming language for Excel and other Microsoft Office applications.
+In this guide, we will provide practical examples of Excel Data Sorting with VBA VBA (Visual Basic for Applications), a built-in programming language for Excel and other Microsoft Office applications.

 Why Automate Excel Data Sorting?